 Your body is your outer instrument of action in the material world, much like your automobile.
 Your mind is your inner instrument of memory and expression, like your computer.
 But you are the “real person” who has the power to guide and operate these instruments if your truly understand yourself.
 The goal of Yoga practice, as taught in the Yoga Sutras, is to detach us from body and mind, moving beyond their compulsions and limitations.
 This occurs when we learn to transcend body and mind through meditation and samadhi.

 Claiming the Real Person Within You

 Yes, you should be your own person, have your own views and be empowered to shape your own destiny.
 But that true person is not the ego based on bodily compulsions, mental conditioning or environmental influences.
 It is not a socially conditioned entity either.
 It is your deeper core awareness behind waking, dream and deep sleep, the Purusha within.

 Be who you really are.
 Be a real person, the immortal Purusha, your inner being and Self-awareness.
-This being your true Self is not just a matter of wearing the clothes you like, having the job you want, or the ideal partner, however desirable these may have.
+Being your true Self is not just a matter of wearing the clothes you like, having the job you want, or the ideal partner, however desirable these may be.
 It requires reclaiming your inner wholeness as Pure Consciousness, the master of body and mind, which are but your instruments of expression but not your true nature.
 This inner Purusha realization takes you beyond time, space and karma, birth and death, to the enduring bliss or Ananda.
 It is the goal of Yoga, Vedanta and Ayurveda.